cryptozealot/teamspeak-3-avatar-file-name-from-ID/README.md

 # teamspeak-3-avatar-file-name-from-ID
 Linux bash script that finds avatar file name for user in teamspeak 3 server by given UID.

 Teamspeak 3 has its own system for mananging user's avatars.
-It's not fun when you have to find a given user's avatar or if you have to find to whom does a particular avatar file belong.
+It's real pain if you have to find a given user's avatar or if you have to find to whom does a particular avatar file belong.

 ts3gavatar.sh script takes UID (Unique User ID) as input and outputs the name of the avatar file.

-Start the script with 1 argument - the UID of the user.
+Start the script with 1 parameter - the UID of the user.

 <blockquote><B>./ts3gavatar.sh {UID}</B></blockquote>